DouglasUrner/GDP1-Unit-1/docs/what-makes-a-game/index.md

 Make sure your notes include who checked your ideas and their questions.
 * Finally, if necessary revise your definition.

-Then, read the article [What Makes a Game?](https://www.gamasutra.com/view/feature/167418/what_makes_a_game.php) This site, Gamasutra is a website for professional game designers.
+Then, read Keith Burgon's article [What Makes a Game?](https://www.gamasutra.com/view/feature/167418/what_makes_a_game.php) This site, Gamasutra is a website for professional game designers.
 Or, if you would prefer to read it on paper,  I have some paper copies.
 For your submission for this assignment answer the questions below in a Google Doc (or the editor of your choice) and attach them as a PDF:

 * How does Keith Burgun define a *game?* See if you can explain his ideas in your own words.
 * What does he say are the qualities of decisions in a "good game?"
 Can you give some examples from games that you play?